vrctxl/Docs/docs/access-txl/access-control.md

 ### Network Sync

-This object is **not** network synced.
-Each client maintains its own view of the world.
+This object is network synced.
+Each client maintains its own view of the world, with the exception of identifying which player joined the world first.
 Some of the optional components that can be used are synced separately.

 ### Inherited API